-This article examines Broadcom Inc., outlines the sources of its revenue, summarises Broadcom’s quarterly performance, and presents expectations for 2026.
-It also includes a technical analysis for AVGO shares, on the basis of which a forecast for Broadcom shares for 2026 is developed.
+This article examines Broadcom Inc., outlining its revenue structure, reviewing its quarterly performance, and presenting expectations for 2026.
+It also includes a technical analysis of AVGO shares, which forms the basis for the Broadcom stock forecast for 2026.

 Broadcom Inc. is a US-based technology company specialising in developing chips for networking equipment, servers, data centres, wireless communications, and software for cloud and enterprise solutions.
 Founded in 1961 as a division of HP, it was spun off as Avago Technologies in 1991.
 In 2009, Avago Technologies went public on NASDAQ, and its shares have been traded under the ticker AVGO ever since.
 In 2016, Avago Technologies acquired Broadcom Corporation for 37.0 billion USD and adopted its name.